mvenouziou/Boosted_DETR/README.md

 ----
 ## Input Formats and Model Parameters

 The model expects inputs values to be provided as dictionary of tensors.
 (Any valid TF format accepting string keys is acceptible).
-Images should be resized to uniform shape and targets should be padded to a uniform number of objects* (recommend using the max number in the training set.)
+Images should be resized to uniform shape and targets should be padded to the max quanity of objects found in the training set.
 The choice of image resizing / object padding does not matter, other than to be consistent within each run, but can vary across training runs or inference calls.

 #### Mandatory Inference Key
 - **'image'**: RGB image tensors scaled into [0,1]. shape = [batch, height, width, 3]